A combination of lower calorie intake and exercise may have additional benefits to reduce diabetes risk

 23 July 2015

-American researchers from Saint Louis University in St. Louis, Washington University School of Medicine in St. Louis, and Baylor College of Medicine in Houston, have concluded that, in sedentary, overweight women and men, the combination of calorie restriction (eating fewer calories than normally consumed) and exercise has additive effects on the regulation of blood sugar levels after a meal.
+American researchers from Saint Louis University in St. Louis, Washington University School of Medicine in St. Louis, and Baylor College of Medicine in Houston, have concluded that, in sedentary, women and men who have overweight, the combination of calorie restriction (eating fewer calories than normally consumed) and exercise has additive effects on the regulation of blood sugar levels after a meal.
 The effect is greater than obtained by either calorie restriction or exercise alone, with the same percentage of weight loss.
 Moreover, the time required to reach the intended weight loss was significantly shorter when combining the two interventions.

 Glucoregulation refers to the body’s capacity to keep steady levels of sugar (glucose) in the blood.
 The hormone insulin supports the uptake of glucose by different tissue cells.
 Sensitivity of those cells to insulin, i.e. insulin sensitivity, is an important indicator of glucoregulation and diabetes risk.

 From previous studies there are indications that both calorie restriction and exercise affect glucoregulation through weight loss, but also through weight loss–independent mechanisms, such as the increase in skeletal muscle through exercise.
 The objectives of this study were 1) to determine whether a combined intervention of calorie restriction and exercise will have additive benefits in regulating glucose relative to either intervention alone, and 2) to investigate the weight loss–independent mechanisms through which particularly calorie restriction may influence glucoregulation, as these are less well understood compared to exercise.